MicrosoftEdge/WebView2Feedback/specs/LaunchingRegisteredProtocols.md

   [propput] HRESULT Cancel([in] BOOL cancel);

-  /// The host may set this flag to `TRUE` to hide the default external
+  /// The host may set this flag to `TRUE` to hide the dialog.
-  /// protocol dialog for this navigation if it is a registered app protocol.
-  /// The external app protocol request will continue as normal if it is not
+  /// The protocol request will continue as normal if it is not
   /// cancelled, although there will be no default UI shown.
 By default the
-  /// value is `FALSE` and the default external protocol dialog is shown.
+  /// value is `FALSE` and the default registered protocol dialog is shown.

   [propget] HRESULT Handled([out, retval] BOOL* handled);